-- Comfortable, weather appropriate clothing for play and movement (and an extra change of clothes in their backpack) - Rain gear lightweight rain jacket, rain boots/shoes, rain pants - A full, large reusable water bottle (2 for Forest Friday) - A reusable lunch bag - A sturdy backpack that can hold their lunch, water bottles and extra clothing.
+- Comfortable, weather-appropriate clothing for play and movement, including athletic, closed-toe shoes (and an extra change of clothes in their backpack). - Rain gear lightweight rain jacket, rain boots/shoes, rain pants - A full, large reusable water bottle (2 for Forest Friday) - A reusable lunch bag - A sturdy backpack that can hold their lunch, water bottles, and extra clothing.